-The Supervisory Board is ultimately responsible for risk management, and it has appointed the Audit Committee to act on its behalf in monitoring the effectiveness of the Group's risk management.
+The Supervisory Board is ultimately responsible for risk management, and it has appointed the Audit Committee of Carlsberg A/S to act on its behalf in monitoring the effectiveness of the Group's risk management.

 While recurring risks are evaluated on a quarterly basis, monitoring is mainly performed in connection with the half-year reviews.